 In December of each year, the CEO provides the Committee with an evaluation of each executive officer's performance, other than his own, covering the prior twelve months and his recommendation for base salary adjustments.
-The base salary adjustments are based on several considerations, which include individual performance, scope and complexity of the individual's role, salary comparison to market data, market projection for executive base salary adjustments, experience, internal pay relationships, and retention considerations.
+The base salary adjustments are based on several considerations, which include scope and complexity of the individual's role, salary comparison to market data, market projection for executive base salary adjustments, individual performance, experience, internal pay relationships, and retention.
+Evaluation of the individual performance for each executive officer is based on established annual goals that vary for each role.
+Annual goals are not weighted and may change from year to year.
+Additionally, executive officers are evaluated on Graco's core values, which include quality, continuous improvement, fact-based decision making, results orientation, and customer focus.
 The Committee reviews the competitive market data and base salary adjustments recommended by the CEO.
-All executive officer base salaries for the next calendar year are approved by the Committee at its December meeting, and become effective January 1.
+All executive officer base salaries for the next calendar year are approved by the Committee at its December meeting and become effective January 1.

 In addition, an executive session is held at the Committee's December meeting to determine the base salary adjustment for the CEO.
 Management does not provide a CEO base salary adjustment recommendation to the Committee.
 During this session the Committee considers input from the Board members on the CEO's performance over the past year.
-It also considers the CEO's expertise, market knowledge, decision-making, and other leadership capabilities.
+It also considers the CEO's expertise, market knowledge, decision-making skills, and other leadership capabilities.
 Additionally, the Committee evaluates the CEO's performance against annual objectives established at the beginning of the year.
-The Committee also reviews the CEO's base salary in comparison to the Hewitt Survey market data for CEOs of manufacturing companies with similar sales volume, and our Peer Group Survey on an every other year basis.
-Following discussion, the Committee approves the CEO's base salary for the next calendar year, which becomes effective January 1.
+The Committee also reviews the CEO's base salary in comparison to the Hewitt Survey market data for CEOs of manufacturing companies with similar sales volume, and our Peer Group Survey, in the years when it is conducted.
+Following the discussion, the Committee approves the CEO's base salary for the next calendar year, which becomes effective January 1.

-On January 1, 2007, Mr. Roberts, our former Chairman, President and CEO, received a 6 percent increase in base salary, bringing his base salary to \$654,100.
-He received a 6 percent increase because he successfully completed several strategic initiatives, we achieved record financial performance, and his 2006 base salary fell below the median of the competitive market data.
-The other named executive officers received increases ranging from 4 percent to 6 percent.
-The adjustments were based on criteria including individual performance, scope and complexity of the individual's role, salary comparison to the Hewitt Survey and Hewitt Belgian Survey market data, market projection for executive base salary adjustments, experience, internal pay relationships, and retention considerations.
-The increases that these executives received were in line with the market projection for executive base salary adjustments published by Mercer, Hewitt, World at Work, and The Conference Board (the "Market Projection Surveys").
+On January 1, 2008, Mr. McHale received a 24 percent increase in base salary, bringing his base salary to \$620,000.
+The Committee increased his base salary because it was below the competitive market median data and Mr. McHale had demonstrated strong leadership in his new role as CEO.
+Mr. McHale's base salary as of July 1, 2007 was significantly below the median market data, reflecting his tenure and experience as a CEO immediately following his promotion at that time.
+The other named executive officers received increases on January 1 ranging from 3 percent to 5 percent, except for Mr. Paulis.
+The adjustments were based on criteria including scope and complexity of the individual's role, salary comparison to the Hewitt Survey and Hewitt Belgian Survey market data, market projection for executive base salary adjustments, individual performance, experience, internal pay relationships, and retention considerations.
+The increases these executives received were in line with the market projection for executive base salary adjustments published by Mercer, Hewitt, World at Work, and The Conference Board (the "Market Projection Surveys").
+Mr. Paulis, who is employed by Graco N.V., our wholly owned subsidiary, received a 15 percent increase because Graco N.V. had strong financial results in 2007 and, based on the Hewitt Belgian Survey market data, his base salary had lagged the competitive market data following his September 2005 appointment to his current role.